newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 ![](/images/posts/2024-04-25-integrating-backups-into-gitops/Picture8.png)

-When deploying the app with Argo Cd we can see that a second restore point has been created
+When deploying the app with ArgoCD, we can see that a second restore point has been created automatically.

 ## Failure Scenario